webplan-pro/vscode-dendron-keybindings/README.md

 # Sublime Importer for VS Code

-This extension imports keybindings and settings from Sublime Text to VS Code.
+This extension imports keybindings and settings from Sublime Text to Visual Studio Code.

 ## Getting Started
 ### Keymappings